AI connectors and Tealium functions overview

 Use this guide to understand how each approach works and when to use each one.

-How AI connectors work
+AI connectors

 AI connectors are designed for LLM activation only.
 They are not intended for invoking traditional machine learning models that return numeric scores or tabular predictions.
 For those use cases, use Tealium functions.